haroldwo/abablog/content/post/blog-CI.md

 ## 1. Continuous Delivery.

 What is CD?
 Please look into [Wiki CD](https://en.wikipedia.org/wiki/Continuous_delivery).
 We can see our blog posting as a delivery every time we push our repo to GitHub, which can be used as CI/CD process.
 Well, Let me describe it simpler.
-Do you remember that we need to run `hugo -d ./docs` each time we doing our posting?
+Do you remember that I need to run `hugo -d ./docs` each time I doing my posting?
 This command means generating code from your local repo by Hugo.
 Only "docs" directory will be used as your website.
-Now, we try not to do this locally.
-We need something to do generating for us and then send us a report that the generating is ok or not.
-The only thing we need to do is push our repo to Github and wait for the report.
-Here, I need to explain that "generating" we said is actually a very complex part in a complete process of CI/CD for development.
+Now, I try not to do this locally.
+I need something to do generating for us and then send us a report that the generating is ok or not.
+The only thing I need to do is push my repo to Github and wait for the report.
+Here, I need to explain that "generating" I said is actually a very complex part in a complete process of CI/CD for development.
 This article aims to give you a sense of CI/CD so that you can decouple your regular development process.

 Notice: This process is actually not necessary for blog posting.

 ## 2. CI service.

-We choose Travis CI here for our Github repo.
+I choose Travis CI here for our Github repo.
 Travis CI is a hosted, distributed continuous integration service used to build and test software projects hosted at GitHub.
 It is a public platform and for free for personal.
 Please read [Travis CI](https://docs.travis-ci.com/user/getting-started#to-get-started-with-travis-ci)  to get start.

 Also, you can deploy your own CI serivce locally such as Jenkins which will be introduced in another article.